paschalugwu/Paschal_SE-DS_Notes/Python/Python-InputOutput.md

 ## 12. How to convert a JSON string to a Python data structure?

 Remember how we turned our Python data into sparkling JSON gems using `json.dumps()`?
-Today, we'll learn the reverse magic trick: transforming those gems back into Python treasures!
+Now, we'll learn the reverse magic trick: transforming those gems back into Python treasures!
 We'll use `json.loads()` to decode the secret language of JSON and reveal the valuable data hidden within.

 **1. Why Decode?
 Bringing Your Gems Back Home:**